Zeta Tau Alpha's National Philanthropy is breast cancer education and awareness.

 Over the years, in addition to its designated national philanthropy, Zeta Tau Alpha has also supported the Red Cross, the Sunshine Kids Foundation and Reading Is Fundamental, Inc. (RIF).

+Today, our national philanthropy is breast cancer education and awareness.
 Furthermore, each alumnae and collegiate chapter generally volunteers with one or more local philanthropy of its choosing in addition to supporting the Zeta Tau Alpha Foundation and ZTA’s national philanthropy.